Can I move on to a high school, polytechnic or university?

 Where can I stay?

-Nearly all our students stay with a New Zealand family at first.
+Many of our students stay with a New Zealand family at first.
 We offer the opportunity for students to experience New Zealand culture with typical Kiwi host families.
 The families are carefully selected by our accommodation staff.
 All our families are friendly and welcoming, and live in: pleasant homes within easy reach of the city centre.
 New Zealand houses are generally quite big, with comfortable bedrooms and large gardens.
+You can read more information about living in homestay here.

 Usually there are one or two students in each home.
 When there is more than one student, they are never of the same nationality, unless this is requested.
 We can place you as the only student in the family if you request this.

 Alternatively, we have self-catering student accommodation for more independent students.
-We offer student residential accommodation and serviced apartments in Auckland, and student residential accommodation in Christchurch.
+We offer student residential accommodation and serviced apartments near the school in Auckland’s city centre.

 Are you under 18 years old?